RichardMidnight/pi-safe/README.md

  - Works entirely on a Raspberry Pi.
 No Windows or Mac needed.

- - Creates a compressed image-file that will resize to fill the new media it is restored to (thanks to PiShrink!).
+ - Creates a compressed image-file that will resize to fill the new media to which it is restored.

  - Supports .img .zip .xz and .gz file formats.

- - Images are compatible with Raspberry PI Imager that comes with the Pi and probably all other imaging software.
+ - Images are compatible popular imaging software such as Raspberry PI Imager.

  - Supports USB storage devices.